Privacy and cookies policy

 The right to delete data

 You can ask us to delete your data, and in some circumstances we must do so.
 This entitlement is also known as the so-called. "the right to be forgotten."
-This right is not absolute and applies, among other things. under the following circumstances when:
+This right is not absolute and applies, under the following circumstances when:

 - we no longer need your data